ror-community/ror-site/content/facts/_index.md

 ## Criteria for inclusion in ROR

 ROR is a registry of "research organizations."
 We define the "research organization" as any organization that conducts, produces, manages, or touches research.
 This is in line with ROR's stated scope, which is to address the affiliation use case and be able to connect organizations to research outputs.

-## Relationship to other identifiers

-ROR is interoperable with other identifiers.
-ROR IDs map to GRID, ISNI, Crossref Funder ID, and Wikidata.

-For ROR to be useful, it needs to augment the current offerings in a way that is open, trusted, complementary, and collaborative, and not intentionally competitive.
-We are committed to providing a service that the community finds helpful and not duplicative, and enables as many connections as possible between organization records across systems.

-Some aspects of ROR that make it different from other identifiers are that the registry is (a) community-led, (b) completely open, and \(c) focused specifically on the affiliation use case.

 ## Granularity and hierarchy